konoma/matisse/Readme.md

 #### Configuring the Image Loader

-By default Matisse uses a [`DefaultImageLoader`](Sources/DefaultImageLoader.swift) which loads images using `NSURLSession.sharedSession()`.
+By default Matisse uses a [`DefaultImageLoader`](Sources/DefaultImageLoader.swift) which loads images using `URLSession.sharedSession()`.

-To customize image loading behavior, you can either provide a different `NSURLSession` like this:
+To customize image loading behavior, you can either provide a different `URLSession` like this:

 ```swift
     Matisse.useImageLoader(DefaultImageLoader(myCustomURLSession))
 ```

-If that does not suit your needs, you can implement a custom [`ImageLoader`](Sources/ImageLoader.swift) subclass and implement `loadImageForRequest(_:completion:)`.
+If that does not suit your needs, you can implement a custom [`ImageLoader`](Sources/ImageLoader.swift) subclass and implement `loadImage(forRequest:completion:)`.
 There is a `ImageLoaderBase` class intended to provide common functionality for image loaders.

 #### Configuring the Image Caches